-- The campus exterior sirens with audio messages. - The Integrated Public Alert and Warning System (IPAWS-OPEN) is an IP-based network that has integrated the different emergency alert systems of the United States.
+- · The campus exterior sirens with audio messages. - The Integrated Public Alert and Warning System (IPAWS-OPEN) is an IP-based network that has integrated the different emergency alert systems of the United States.
 Its purpose is to connect alert originators to a server, which then aggregates and disseminates alerts to the proper systems.
 IPAWS-OPEN messages all parties within range of area cellular towers irrespective of whether the parties have signed up to receive these messages. - The CU Safe Alert system, which includes a brief text message sent to students' and employees' email addresses, registered cellular devices, the CU Safety website, the Clemson Safety Twitter and Facebook accounts and/or the Alertus desktop and smartphone alert system, which includes a brief message sent to desktop computers and students' and employees' registered cellular devices to include main campus and innovation campuses statewide. - Follow-up information may be posted on the CU Safety website, Clemson Safety Twitter and Facebook and/or other University Relations publications. - Other notifications, as determined by appropriate authorities given the circumstances and the segments of campus who need to be notified.
-In consultation with University Relations, the Clemson University Emergency Operations Center (EOC) or Chief of Police or designee, will determine if emergency information needs to be disseminated to the larger community via local media or other outlets. - Students and employees are automatically registered to receive text alerts when they verify their address and emergency contact information, including cellphone numbers, at the beginning of the semester (students) or employment year (employees).
-To verify registration or to add more numbers to receive CU Safe Alerts on a mobile device, go to getrave.com/login/clemson. - · Members of the community can access safety information at alerts.clemson.edu. - The CU Safe Alert systems are tested on a monthly basis.
+In consultation with University Relations, the Clemson University Emergency Operations Center (EOC) or Chief of Police or designee, will determine if emergency information needs to be disseminated to the larger community via local media or other outlets. - · Students and employees are automatically registered to receive text alerts when they verify their address and emergency contact information, including cellphone numbers, at the beginning of the semester (students) or employment year (employees).
+To verify registration or to add more numbers to receive CU Safe Alerts on a mobile device, go to getrave.com/login/clemson.

+- Members of the community can access safety information at alerts.clemson.edu. - The CU Safe Alert systems are tested on a monthly basis.
 These tests are normally unannounced.
 The campus exterior sirens are tested in connection with Duke Energy quarterly and are announced.
 Housing evacuation drills take place during fall and spring semesters.
 A variety of other drills and exercises take place annually and change, so they are not the same each year.
 Examples include but are not limited to: tabletop exercises, discussion-based exercises, functional exercises, and full-scale exercises/activities using the Homeland Security Exercise and Evaluation Program (HSEEP).
 HSEEP focuses on development of exercises around the priorities established by an organization's leader(s).
 These priorities are based on the National Preparedness Goal, strategy documents, threat and hazard identification/risk assessment processes, capability assessments, and the results from previous exercises and real-world events.
 These drills and exercises may be announced or unannounced.
 In conjunction with at least one test annually, Clemson University will publicize its emergency response and evacuation procedures.
+Each test of the emergency notification system is documented in the emergency notification system to include the date, time, message, methods of dissemination and the performance of each method of dissemination.
 More information concerning Emergency Notification and other Emergency Preparedness topics can be located at the following website: clemson.edu/cusafety/EmergencyManagement.

-More detailed information about housing fire drills can be found in the Fire Safety Policy on Page 41.
+More detailed information about housing fire drills can be found in the Fire Safety Policy on Page 42.